TobiasDemoor/Software/Bases de Datos/Redis.md

 This amount of time is a very important configuration directive of Redis Cluster, and is called the **node timeout**.

 After node timeout has elapsed, a master node is considered to be failing, and can be replaced by one of its replicas.
-Similarly, after node timeout has elapsed without a master node to be able to sense the majority of the other master nodes, it enters an error state and stops accepting writes.
+Similarly, after node timeout has elapsed without a master node to be able to sense the majority of the other master nodes, it enters an error state and stops accepting writes.%%